 Updates on Ettalong Channel dredging program

-The marked navigational entrance channel—known as Ettalong channel—to Brisbane Water generally follows close to the eastern foreshore from Wagstaffe Point, Lobster Beach and Little Box Head.
+The marked navigational entrance channel to Brisbane Water—known as Ettalong channel—generally follows close to the eastern foreshore from Wagstaffe Point, Lobster Beach and Little Box Head.

-From time to time, maintenance dredging of the channel is required due to the dynamic nature of the entrance sand shoals and sand movement.
+From time to time, the channel must be dredged because of the dynamic nature of the entrance sand shoals and sand movement.

-On 21 May 2018, the government announced further emergency dredging to reinstate navigational access particularly for the public ferry service on the basis that Central Coast Council had committed to apply for matching funding under the Rescuing our Waterways Program.
+An emergency dredging program was completed in 2018, reinstating navigational access in the channel.
+NSW government provided funding for the program on the basis that Central Coast Council sought matching funding under the Rescuing our Waterways Program.

-On 1 November 2018 additional dredging of the navigational channel adjacent to Lobster Beach commenced.
-This additional work was completed on 20 November 2018 providing a channel 30 metres wide and 2.5 metres deep.
+In 2018 there was additional dredging of the navigational channel adjacent to Lobster Beach that provided a channel 30 metres wide and 2.5 metres deep.

-Previous planned maintenance was undertaken in 2010 in partnership by the state and local government.
+Previous planned maintenance was undertaken in 2010 by state and local governments.